JG-endOS/dungeon_crawler/README.md

 # Dungeon_crawler

+### Dev's
-Dev's  João Gabriel e Pedro Alan
+João Gabriel & Pedro Alan

----
+### Game's story
-Game story  A retired soldier from a distant land tries to feel the glory of battle once more.
+A retired soldier from a distant land tries to feel the glory of battle once more.
 In this new                     adventure, he finds a dungeon that catches his attention.

----
-Commands
+### Commands